rsvp/fecon235/README.md

   due to dependency hell.

 * Dependencies: pandas > 0.15 is suggested.
-  Python 2.7 is our base (but recent code should be python3 compatible, though there are still some outstanding external issues upstream).
+  All modules are now operational under both Python 2 and 3.
+Also, code has been rewritten for cross-platform performance (Linux, Mac, and Windows).
   Our tests under the *Jupyter* fork of the IPython notebook has not encountered any problems thus far.

+* Updates: for pre-2016 notebooks, please use import style discussed in *docs* README: https://git.io/fecon-intro The top-level module **fecon235.py**
+  (formerly known as *nb/fecon.py*) is also explained in that introduction.
+  With adoption of python3 print_function,
+  the python2 print statement must be rewritten as a function.

 ### Examples of code ###

 The best way to see the code in action is to run the primary notebooks in the `nb` directory.
 Some of them are described at the end of this page.
-(Note that GitHub can render IPython notebooks directly in the browser, however, they will not be executable.)
+(Note that GitHub can render Jupyter notebooks directly in the browser, however, they will not be executable.)
 Here is a rendering of a notebook at GitHub for [Housing starts, home prices and affordibility](https://github.com/rsvp/fecon235/blob/master/nb/fred-housing.ipynb).